 The combination of memory lapses, impaired language skills, and trouble understanding information may make it difficult to perform normal tasks.
 Simply scheduling a doctor’s appointment or following steps in cooking recipes may become extremely frustrating.
 Those cognitive impairments may further cause family and work stress as an inability to think through the consequences of a potential action can lead to impulsive or inappropriate behavior.

 If you experience these symptoms, you may find yourself unable to hold down a steady job and earn an income.
-When you are unable to work due to cognitive difficulties, a skilled lawyer with experience handling brain injury cases can give you peace of mind and assist in receiving compensation for your injuries.
+When you are unable to work due to cognitive difficulties, a skilled Richmond personal injury lawyer with experience handling brain injury cases can give you peace of mind and assist in receiving compensation for your brain injury.

 Dealing With TBI Related Cognitive Problems